Ecwid/ecwid-api-docs/includes/_jsapi.md

 })
 ```

-For the search page, the first argument of `Ecwid.openPage` function will be `'signin'`.
+For the sign in page, the first argument of `Ecwid.openPage` function will be `'signin'`.

 Additional parameters include: `'returnurl'`